INTO-CPS-Association/DTaaS/docs/user/examples/opc-ua-waterplant/README.md

 (geometry, mainly) to ensure real-time calculations and accurate results.
 The results are compared to the ones obtained by the CFD.
 C solver developed is used by the OpenModelica model.
-OpenModelica converts it into the FMI standard, to be integrated in the main script execution (_main.py_).
+OpenModelica converts it into the FMI standard, to be integrated in the OPC UA Client (_client-opcua.py_).

 ![Structure of Python Script](images/dt-structure.png)